 The property market in Malta is diverse with many kinds of properties available, such as:

 - Villas and bungalows

 Property values and prices have continued to rise over the past years in all markets.
 Property remains the preferred method of investment within the Maltese Islands, with a homeownership rate of 80%.
-The past decade has seen a high demand for apartments, both for residential purposes as well as a rental investment, as the rental market is absolutely booming with the growing demand for expats working in Malta.
-The Maltese islands are particularly attractive for their strong citizenship programmes and economic stability.
+The past decade has seen a high demand for apartments, both for residential purposes as well as rental investments, as the rental market is absolutely booming with the growing demand for expats working in Malta.
+Malta remains an attractive destination for its strong citizenship programmes and economic stability.

 Let Experts Deal With The Headache Of Purchasing Property